emlid/emlid-docs/docs/reach/common/tutorials/placing-gcps.md

 ### Create a project

-Create a project in ReachView Survey tool by [following "Creating New Project" guide.](../../reachview/survey/#creating-new-project)
+Create a project in the ReachView 3 app using the Survey tool.

 ### Fix target